Free Consultation. Free Finance Assessment. No Obligation.

 • complex income that fewer lenders will accept

 If both partners are happy with separate ownership, a single mortgage can help avoid lender restrictions that come from combining two profiles.
-In 2025, many specialist lenders will also consider a second applicant as a “non-borrowing occupant,” allowing them to live in the property without affecting affordability.
+Many specialist lenders will also consider a second applicant as a “non-borrowing occupant,” allowing them to live in the property without affecting affordability.

 This structure can also help with future flexibility.
 For example, if one partner plans to start a business, take maternity leave, or move abroad temporarily, applying in one name can shield the mortgage from future income volatility that might complicate remortgaging.